tegowski/BullseyeWrapper/README.md

 *Required*

 --annotationFile [Path to and file name of refFlat annotation file.
-See (https://github.com/mflamand/Bullseye) for detailed information on generating this file]
+See (https://github.com/mflamand/Bullseye) for detailed information on generating this file.
+Must be omitted if using --knownSites option]

 --editType [Type of mutation being queried.
 Default is C2U, but any combination of _2_ nucleotide works, accepts U (treats as T) and I (treats as G) default is C2U.]